edwincarrot/udacity-fsnd-linux/README.md

 - postgresql
 - git

-Note: Packages are updated to most recent versions by running
+Note: Packages are updated to the most recent versions by running
 ```sh
 sudo apt-get update
 sudo apt-get upgrade